 To protect against fraud or embezzlement or losses caused by collapse of an individual securities dealer, all securities owned by the District shall be held in safekeeping by a third party custodian, acting as agent for the District under the terms of a trust or custody agreement executed by the Treasurer.
 All security transactions will settle delivery vs. payment (DVP) through the District's safekeeping agent.
-Securities purchased from brokers/dealers shall be held in third party trustee designated by the Treasurer.
+Securities purchased from brokers/dealers shall be held in third party safekeeping by the trust department of the District's main bank, or by another third party trustee designated by the Treasurer.
 Securities held in custody for the District shall be independently audited annually to verify investment holdings.